mitsuba-renderer/mitsuba3/docs/issue_template.md

-*Please prepend one of those options to the issue title and delete this section:*

-- 🐛 [Bug report]
-- ✨ [Feature request]
-- ❓ [General question]
+*Please add the labels (e.g. bug, feature request, ..) corresponding to this issue*

 ## Summary

-*Enter a brief description of your issue*
+*Please enter a brief description of your issue*

 ## System configuration